Pharyngealization: Usage

 Ubykh, an extinct Northwest Caucasian language spoken in Russia and Turkey, used pharyngealization in 14 pharyngealized consonants.
-Chilcotin has pharyngealized consonants that trigger pharyngealization of vowels.
+Tsilhqotʼin has pharyngealized consonants that trigger pharyngealization of vowels.
 Many languages (such as Salishan, Sahaptian) in the Plateau culture area of North America also have pharyngealization processes that are triggered by pharyngeal or pharyngealized consonants, which affect vowels.

-The Tuu/“Khoisan” language Taa (or !Xóõ) has pharyngealized vowels that contrast phonemically with voiced, breathy and epiglottalized vowels.
+The Tuu/"Khoisan" language Taa (or !Xóõ) has pharyngealized vowels that contrast phonemically with voiced, breathy and epiglottalized vowels.
 That feature is represented in the orthography by a tilde under the respective pharyngealized vowel.
 In Tuu languages, epiglottalized vowels are phonemic.

 For many languages, pharyngealization is generally associated with more dental articulations of coronal consonants.
 Dark l tends to be dental or denti-alveolar, but clear l tends to be retracted to an alveolar position.

 Arabic and Syriac use secondary uvularization, which is generally not distinguished from pharyngealization, for the "emphatic" coronal consonants.